Enter your email address below and subscribe to our newsletter

 White button mushrooms, Onion, Garlic, Bay leaves, Salt, pepper, vegetable/chicken stock, nutmeg powder, paprika powder, Heavy cream, Butter, olive oil, apple cider vinegar, water.

-White button mushrooms are preferred for this recipe, but you can also use Cremini or Portobello mushrooms.
-Onions and garlic produce a flavourful base, while bay leaves, salt, pepper, nutmeg powder, paprika powder, and vegetable stock enhance the taste of the mushroom soup.
-Heavy cream adds creaminess; an alternative would be coconut milk or sour cream, which can be substituted with coconut or sour cream.
+White button mushrooms were used for this recipe; you can also use Cremini or Portobello mushrooms.
+Onions and garlic provide a flavourful base, while bay leaves, salt, pepper, nutmeg powder, paprika powder, and vegetable stock enhance the mushroom soup’s flavour.
+Heavy cream adds creaminess; alternatives include coconut milk or sour cream, which can be substituted.
 Apple cider vinegar adds a slight tang to the soup.

 Instructions